hoppersroppers/training/Core/1.IntroductionToHacking/6-IntroToInsecurity/How/EverythingElse.md

 		* Check to see apps youve given access to your email (other accounts)
 		* Check to see devices with access to your email

 # You used a shitty password
 https://ssd.eff.org/en/module/creating-strong-passwords

- You used a bad password
-    *  * Passwords are hard, and losing your primary email can pretty much stop your life as you attempt to regain control.
+Passwords are hard, and losing your primary email can pretty much stop your life as you attempt to regain control.
 Luckily, there is a lot you can do to keep yourself from becoming the low hanging fruit.
 After this section, not only will you be able to protect yourself, but you’ll be able to share this with others.

-     * - Read this
+     * Read this
         * http://www.passwordanalytics.com/theory/passwords/
         * Read Passwords 101 and submit one example each of the three ways you authenticate yourself.
         * Read Good Passwords 101 and submit a description of what makes a good password